xoloki/svalbard/README.md

 BUCKET is an S3 bucket
 PATH is zero or more local filesystem paths

 The password and salt used to derive the encryption key must be set in ~/.svalbard using the variables 'salt' and 'pass'.
 The script will fail if these are not set.
+You may also set the 'cipher' and 'TMPDIR' variables, though if you don't defaults will be provided.

 ## Dependencies
 - openssl and aws command line executables